ArjunB126/Take_Notes/README.md

 ## Features

 - **User-Friendly Interface:** Clean and intuitive design for a seamless user experience.
-- - **Responsive Design:** Works smoothly on various devices, ensuring accessibility anywhere.
+- **Responsive Design:** Works smoothly on various devices, ensuring accessibility anywhere.
+- **Note Management:** Create, edit, and delete notes with ease.
+- **Rich Text Editing:** Format your notes using a variety of text styling options.